ashleyd480/noob-algorithm-code-practice/my-leetcode/1-two-sum.md

 1. We intializes a new HashMap() that contains key-value pairs of type integer, integer.
 2. Then, we iterate through the array of numbers and write each number and its respective position as key-value pairs.
 So why make the number as the key?
 Well, because we want to ensure that whatever we're looking for is the key.
 If we're looking for a missing sock, that would be our key.. and in this case- we're looking for the number- that would be our key!
 The number's index posiiton is the value.
-3. Now that we are done with that first iteration which wrote the array data to a hashmap, then we we iterate through the array again.
-As we iterate through, the number we are on is called `currentValue`. the `needsValue` is the number we are finding that should be paired with `currentValue` in order to sum up to the `target`.
+3. As we iterate through, the number we are on is called `currentValue`. the `needsValue` is the number we are finding that should be paired with `currentValue` in order to sum up to the `target`.
 4. If that `needsValue` key is found, then we initialize an array to hold the `currentValue` and the `needsValue`.
 However, Leo showed us how when he ran it- a test case failed and it was because `currentValue` was equal to `needsValue` and we are not able to use the same element- hence we added a conditional check that the outputs don't match- and if so then we can return that output array.